dustgit/BeepBoop/README.md

 ## Description

-This is a web application that takes a number from a user and returns create a range of numbers from 0 to the chosen number with exceptions that include the strings: _"Beep!"_, _"Boop!"_, and _"I'm sorry, Dave.
-I'm afraid I can't do that."_.
+This is a web application that takes a number from a user and returns a range of numbers from 0 to the chosen number with exceptions that include the strings: _"Beep!"_, _"Boop!"_, and _"I'm sorry, Dave.
+I'm afraid I can't do that."_

 ###  Specifications